Emergency Treatment For High Blood Pressure At Home

 Visit Your Doctor

 Visit your healthcare provider on a regular basis.
 This is important for everyone, but especially for individuals with high blood pressure.
-They’ll be able to help you monitor your blood pressure and other vital signs, while also being able to suggest changes (like medication) that can make a difference.
+Your healthcare provider can help you monitor your blood pressure and other vital signs while also being able to suggest changes (like medication) that can make a difference.

 Get Help

-While it’s best to get your medical advice and formal medical intervention from a health care provider, the good news is that this isn’t the only person you can turn to in order to reduce your risk of high blood pressure and acute heart failure.
+While it’s best to get your medical advice and formal medical intervention from a healthcare provider, the good news is that this isn’t the only person you can turn to in order to reduce your risk of high blood pressure.

 You can also rely on your family and friends!
 Having a strong support network is a key part of living a healthy lifestyle.
-These people can help to reduce stress and make it easier for you to stay healthy – perhaps without any blood pressure medicines at all!
+These people can help to reduce stress and make it easier for you to stay healthy—perhaps without any blood pressure medicines at all! and make it easier for you to stay healthy – perhaps without any blood pressure medicines at all!

 The Bottom Line